 This book is the single best resource for learning how to do that, especially if reading is not something that comes naturally to you.

 5. How to Talk So Kids Will Listen and Listen So Kids Will Talk by Adele Faber and Elaine Mazlish

 “The language of empathy does not come naturally to us.
 It’s not part of our ‘mother tongue.'”

 The Big Idea: Effective communication —whether it’s with children, spouses, or bosses —requires learning how to use the “language of empathy.”

 I can’t decide if it’s frustratingly ironic or surprisingly cool that the best book I’ve ever read on effective communication in general is a book about communicating effectively with children.

 Either way, here’s my elevator pitch for why every single person should read this book:

-- We human beings are social creatures, and to a large extent —no matter how introverted or extroverted we are — our happiness and success in life depends on the quality of our relationships.
+- We human beings are social creatures, and to a large extent —no matter how introverted or extroverted we are — our happiness and success in life depend on the quality of our relationships.